-Temporal Beta-diversity Indices (TBI; Legendre 2019) have been used to assess the significance of changes in community composition through time.
-Given the conceptual similarity between the question of how multi-species communities change through time and that of how genetic diversity changes through time, we expect that TBI can be applied to spatial-temporal multi-locus genotypic data.
-The TBI approach quantifies temporal change in sampling sites between two points in time using a dissimilarity index.
+Temporal Beta-diversity Indices (TBI; Legendre 2019) have been used to assess the significance of changes in ecological community composition through time.
+Given the conceptual similarity between the question of how multi-species communities change through time and how genetic diversity changes through time, we can assume that i analysis could be applied to spatio-temporal multi-locus genotypic data.
+The TBI approach quantifies temporal changes in sampling sites between two points in time using a dissimilarity index.
 The significance of these dissimilarities is then tested using permutation.
-The TBI approach has been extensively tested on community composition data (Legendre, 2019), but its ability to detect meaningful changes in genetic diversity has not yet been examined.
+The TBI approach has been extensively tested on simulated community composition data (Legendre, 2019), but its ability to detect meaningful changes in genetic diversity has not yet been examined.

-In this study, we expand the TBI framework to be applicable to spatial temporal population genetic data.
-The objective of our new method, Temporal Genetic diversity Indices (TGI), is to quantify and statistically assess temporal variation in spatial genetic diversity.
-Quantifying relative temporal genetic change among locations will allow us to infer the existence of past demographic events and to provide sensible information extracted from genetic data through assumption-light and purpose-designed tests to policy-makers and managers, regardless of the availability of large genetic datasets.
+In this study, we expand the TBI framework to apply it to spatio-temporal population genetic data.
+The objective of our new analysis, Temporal Genetic diversity Indices (TGI), is to quantify and statistically assess temporal variation in spatial genetic diversity.
+Quantifying relative temporal genetic change among locations will allow us to infer the existence of past demographic events and provide sensible information extracted from genetic data through assumption-light and purpose-designed tests to policy makers and managers, regardless of the availability of very large genetic datasets.
 Persisting spatial legacies in genetic diversity can also be used to identify sites that were most strongly impacted by previous demographic events.
 We demonstrate the effectiveness and applicability of the approach using simulated genetic data generated using a spatially-explicit demo-genetic simulator (CDMetaPOP; Landguth, Bearlin, Day, & Dunham, 2017).
 Our general approach was to simulate multiple scenarios in which portions of a landscape are affected by a non-selective demographic change.
 We then used TGI to measure changes in the genetic diversity of our populations under these different demographic contexts.
 Specifically, we explored how dispersal ability, the number of populations affected by a demographic event (i.e., spatial extent), and time between two sampling efforts affected our capacity to detect significant temporal variation in genetic diversity.
 Performance was quantified using standard false positive/negative rates binary classification (Legendre & Legendre, 2012).
 We predict that our ability to detect historical demographic changes would be lower with increasing dispersal ability because of the homogenizing effect of higher gene flow.
 We also predict that the longer the time between successive sampling, regardless of when an event occurred between them, the harder it will be to identify where and when a demographic event occurred.

 METHODS